shamshel7/Java-React-API-demo/README.md

 The backend should now be running on `localhost:8080`.
 You can go to `localhost:8080/api/messages` and `localhost:8080/api/formdata` to see objects used.
 You can also go to `localhost:8080/h2-console` to inspect the database.
 The login info can be found in `react-java-api-demo\src\main\resources\application.properties`.

-To run the frontend, open a separate terminal and run the following commands:
+To run the frontend, open a separate terminal, navigate to `react-java-api-demo\src\main\ui` and run the following command:

-`cd src\main\ui`

 `npm start`